stathismor/anarres-frontend-v2/posts/my-first-blog-post.md

 title: My first blog post!
 date: 2023-01-07T19:04:01.410Z
 thumbnail: /images/car-radios-4672250_960_720.jpg
-description: Lorem Ipsum is simply dummy text of the printing and typesetting industry.
-Lorem Ipsum has been the industry's standard dummy text ever since the 1500s.
+description: "Lorem Ipsum is simply dummy text of the printing and typesetting industry. "
 ---

 This is my first blog post.
 And this is an image.
 Cool isn't it.